-- 9. Subnet Mask This field allows the user to set the subnet mask for their clock.
+- 17 Enterprise Settings Submit 18 - 9.
+Subnet Mask This field allows the user to set the subnet mask for their clock.
 If DHCP Auto On is enabled, this address will be assigned by the DHCP server.
 If DHCP Auto On is disabled, then the user must set their own subnet mask. - 10.
 Gateway Address This field allows the user to set the gateway IP address.
 If DHCP Auto On is enabled, this address will be assigned by the DHCP server.
 If DHCP Auto On is disabled, then the user must set their own Gateway Address. - 11.
 Auto DNS Allows the user to set whether or not the clock will obtain a Domain Name Server (DNS)address from the network's DHCP server. - 12.
 DNS Address This field allows the user to set the DNS Server IP address.
 If Auto DNS is enabled, this address will be assigned by the DHCP server.
 If Auto DNS is disabled, then the user must set their own DNS Address. - 13.
 Broadcast to Monitors Broadcasts the clock's presence to all instances of Network Monitor Software running on the network. - 14.
-Send Specific Monitor IP When set to ON, broadcasts the clock's presence to an instance of the Network Monitor Software running on a specific IP address. - 15.
+Broadcast Every: This field allows the user to set the rate at which the clock will broadcast its status to the Network Monitoring Software.
+The default is set to once every minute; however, for systems with 100+ clocks, the broadcast rate should be changed by multiples of 15 minutes for every additional 50 clocks.
+For example, in a system with 150 clocks, the broadcast rate should be once every 15 minutes, and in a system with 200 clocks, the broadcast rate should be once every 30 minutes, 300 clocks once every 60 minutes. - 15.
+Send Specific Monitor IP When set to ON, broadcasts the clock's presence to an instance of the Network Monitor Software running on a specific IP address. - 16.
 Monitor IP Address When Send Specific Monitor IP is set to ON, the clock will broadcast its presence to the IP address entered in this field.
-If Send Specific Monitor IP is set to off, this field is not accessible. - 16.
-Enterprise Settings Takes the user to a page for WPA2 Enterprise Encryption Settings. - 17.
+If Send Specific Monitor IP is set to off, this field is not accessible. - 17.
+Enterprise Settings Takes the user to a page for WPA2 Enterprise Encryption Settings. - 18.
 Submit Applies any changes to the previous options when pressed.
 Note that changes to some fields, including IP Address, Subnet Mask, and DNS Address will not be applied until the clock is power-cycled.